Do you know your recruiting redeployment rate?

-If there isn’t a good trendline in your company for redeployment, candidates are actually less likely to choose you.
+If there isn’t a good trendline in your company for talent redeployment, candidates are actually less likely to choose you.
 If the vast majority of your talent only stays with you for one assignment, what are the chances that they’ll choose you over a competitor staffing firm with a 50% redeployment rate?

 Your cost per hire is probably much higher than your competitors.
 When you redeploy somebody, you save on referral fees, resumes views, and additional background checks.
 If you don’t decrease your cost per hire, you will be less competitive.

-Are you paying tens of thousands of dollars per year to job boards like Monster, Indeed, and CareerBuilder?
+Are you paying tens of thousands of dollars per year to career and job boards like Monster, Indeed, and CareerBuilder?
 Do you want to reduce your recruitment advertising spend?
 Start by increasing your redeployment rate, and you’ll find yourself spending way less money posting jobs.